City-of-Memphis-Wastewater/pipeline/README.md

 # For all systems (Linux, macOS, Windows)
 pipx install pipeline-eds

-# For Termux and iSH, which require dedicated system site packages like py3-cryptography
+# For Termux and iSH, which require dedicated system site packages like py3-cryptography, as seen above
 pipx install --system-site-packages pipeline-eds

 # For Windows users who want database features from the pyodbc library (the usefulness of this has not yet been developed).